simonhw/beekeeping/README.md

 Git - For version control.

-Github - To save and store files online.
+GitHub - To save and store files online.

 Google Fonts - For imported fonts used on the website.